oguru/DnD-AI/Session/9 - Celestial Visit Return 2.md

 ## Return to Tyr

-### Tyr's Reception
-- Tyr rises from his throne as you return, his blind justice-seeing eyes reflecting your haste and resolve
-- "The scales of justice have begun to balance once more.
-I have felt the shift across the planes."
-- "Fazrahl's essence has been diminished by your actions.
-The corruption of Athkatla's leylines no longer feeds his stolen divinity."
-- "You have struck the first meaningful blow against this usurper.
-Order begins to reassert itself where chaos reigned."
-- "Your divine spark continues to grow — I can see it yearning to reach its full potential within each of you."

 ### The Growing Legend
 - "Word of your deeds spreads across Faerûn like wildfire.
 'The Saviors of Verbobonc,' 'The Heroes of Athkatla,' and now 'The Chosen of the Realms' — these names echo in taverns and noble courts alike."
 - "This recognition strengthens divine power.
 As mortals speak your names with reverence, your capacity to channel celestial energy grows."